Lutterworth RFC

 Lutterworth Rugby Football Club (KRFC) is a rugby union club located in Lutterworth, Leicestershire.
 England.
-The 1st XV currently competes in Regional 1 Midlands – a level 5 league in the English rugby union system – following their promotion as champions of Regional 2 East Midlands at the end of the 2024-25 season, having been runners-up in the previous two seasons.
-The club is home to more than 20 teams which, in addition to the 1st XV, includes a 2nd XV, 3rd XV, a colts XV, a women's XV and junior sides.
+The 1st XV currently competes in Regional 1 Midlands – a level 5 league in the English rugby union system – following their promotion as champions of Regional 2 East Midlands at the end of the 2024-25 season, having been runner-up in the previous two seasons.
+The club is home to more than twenty teams which, in addition to the 1st XV, includes a 2nd XV, 3rd XV, a colts XV, a women's XV and junior sides.